 What the Worthier Title Doctrine Was

 Under the old common law worthier title doctrine, if a person created a trust or other instrument that named their own heirs as beneficiaries, courts could treat the gift as though it never happened.
-Instead, they would presume the property reverted to the person who created the instrument.
+Instead, they would presume the real property or other assets reverted to the person who created the instrument.
 The reasoning was that an heir should receive property through inheritance rather than through a separate gift.

 That rule created confusion.
 Estate planning documents often use broad language like "to my heirs" or "to my next of kin" as a shorthand.
-Under the worthier title doctrine, that language could be interpreted to mean the creator kept an interest in the property, even when the intent was clearly to pass it along.
+Under the worthier title doctrine, that language could be interpreted to mean the creator kept an interest in the real property, even when the intent was clearly to pass it along.

 The common law doctrine of worthier title is not recognized in this state.
 Therefore, language in a governing instrument that describes the beneficiaries of a disposition as the transferor's heirs, heirs at law, next of kin, distributees, relatives, or family, or by similar language, does not create or presumptively create a reversionary interest in the transferor.